 The AIB Bank retail branch and business centres network in Ireland, with a presence in all major towns and cities in the country, and AIB Direct Banking with its dedicated mortgage team, is the cornerstone distribution channel for the Issuer, populated by dedicated mortgage specialists and supported by a 24 hour direct telephone banking operation and through AIB Private Banking.
 AIB Bank has an industry leading and award winning digital and online origination proposition which delivers channel flexibility for customers and supports the Group's existing distribution networks, including those of the Issuer.
+The online digital mortgage origination proposition continues to see increased customer usage with end to end fulfilment supported by a centralised Homes Centre of Excellence team.
 AIB Bank continues to invest in its mortgage journey to deliver an optimal customer experience.